≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-Despite the seemingly high debt levels, AB InBev had been able to cover all of its debt expenses as shown in the chart above, even for the period dated before the COVID-19 pandemic.
+Despite the seemingly high debt levels, AB InBev has been able to cover its debt expenses in most fiscal years, as shown in the graph above, even for the period dated before the COVID-19 pandemic.

-The good part is that AB InBev’s interest coverage with respect to profit from operations had significantly risen since fiscal 2020 and reached a record high of 3.50X as of 2022, illustrating how the company’s financial health had recovered from the COVID fallout.
+The positive development is that AB InBev’s interest coverage ratio, in terms of profit from operations, has significantly increased since fiscal 2020, reaching a reasonably high level of 2.74X as of 2023.
+This demonstrates the company’s financial recovery from the COVID-19 impact in 2020.

 AB InBev interest coverage ratio